ooiale/rate-repository-app/README.md

 # React Native Project

 This was my very first project using React Native.

-Note: The apollo database used as well as all the backend stuff are not here.
+## Installation Guide

+To install this project, follow these steps:

+1. **Fork this repository** to your own GitHub account.
+2. **Clone your forked repository** to your local machine.
+3. Run `npm install` on the root directory to install the dependencies.

+For the backend server, follow the process outlined in the [rate-repository-api repository](https://github.com/fullstack-hy2020/rate-repository-api).

 ## Key Differences from React Web Development